wechuli/c-sharp-playground/trees-and-graphs/notes.md

 - Each node has at most one parent.
 There is only one special node without a parent - the root (if the tree is not empty)
 - All nodes are reachable from the root - there is a path from the root top each node in the tree.

-**The Heigh of a tree** - is the maximu depth of all its nodes.
+**The Height of a tree** - is the maximu depth of all its nodes.
 In our example the tree height is 2.
 **The Degree** of the node is the _number of direct children_ of the given node.
 The degree of "19" and "7" is three, but the degree of "14" is two.
 The leaves have degree zero.

 **Branching factor** is the maximu of the degrees of all nodes in the tree.
 In our example, the maximu degree of the nodes is 3, so the branching factor is 3.

+### Tree Implementation - Example
+Our tree will contain numbers inside its nodes, and each node will have a list of zero or more children, which are trees too (following our recursive definition)

+Each node is recursively defined using itself.
+Each node of the tree (**`TreeNode<T>`**) contains a list of children, which are nodes.
+The tree itself is another class **`Tree<T>`** which can be empty or can have a root node.